 The Little Book That Builds Wealth by Pat Dorsey.
 Michael Porter wrote Competitive Strategy a few decades ago; quite deservingly it turned into a bible of industry analysis at all business schools and taught in all management programs.
 Pat Dorsey took Michael Porter’s concepts and in this very little book applied them directly to investing.
 To be honest, if this book had been out when I was teaching my investment class, I’d be using it instead Michael Porter’s (sorry Michael), as it is written for investors.

 More Mortgage Meltdown: 6 Ways to Profit in These Bad Times.
 This book was written by Whitney Tilson and Glen Tongue, who are excellent investors.
-I’ve seen the presentation that is the core of this book, presented by Whitney and Glen, several times; in fact you can download the latest version here.
+I’ve seen the presentation that is the core of this book, presented by Whitney and Glen, several times.
 Investment ideas of how to profit from today’s crisis have already played out for the most part; so this book will not give you fish, but understanding their analytical process will teach you how to fish.

 The right temperament is crucial in investing.
 Being a critical thinker and knowing how to value stocks is important, but it is all a waste if your emotions get the better of you.
 The following books will help you to recognize the shortcomings of your hard-wiring and help you to devise strategies to deal with it.